Cielquan/RUlaub/ROADMAP.md

 - FE | Add new view to show team overview with how many days taken etc.

+- FE | Mark workdays in datepicker for vacations

 - Safe window size/position and restore on boot

 - ? rewrite the calender without react-window